-Kids can use our easy 3-Ingredient white clay recipe and liquid watercolours to make these vibrant clay dough butterfly ornaments for spring.
+Kids can use our easy white clay recipe liquid watercolours and a Sharpie marker to make these vibrant clay dough butterfly ornaments for spring.

 I’m so excited to show you our latest butterfly craft!
 It’s fun, easy and beautiful, and all ages will love it.

 We used our favourite white clay recipe and liquid watercolours to make these vibrant clay dough butterfly ornaments.